EPecherkin/lightspeed_1/README.md

 - Despite channel size spike up to the full limit some times, most of the times it's size is around 0
 - Reading the disk is the biggest issue
 - Attempt: read multiple blocks from disk in a goroutine with a buffered channel

+## 8. Table v3.
+AKA #7 + separate goroutine to read the file

+- Same as #7, but read file blocks in a separate goroutine
+- Pass blocks to IP parser through buffered channel

+Performance on 10GB IPs:

+- 90 seconds
+- About 1GB RAM on spikes, 0.6GB average

+Performance on 107GB IPs:

+- 600 seconds

+Analisys:

+- Double the memory for ~2% faster.
+Not worth it

 ## 6. Table `[256][256][256][256]byte`